Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6 is a script that displays the third line of a file Task 7 is a script that creates a file
-Task 8 is a script that contains the result of a command
+Task 8 is a script that contains the result of a command Task 8 is a script that duplicates the last line of a file